Annie (franchise): Annie 2: Miss Hannigan's Revenge

 Daddy Warbucks discovers that he has to be married to officially adopt Annie...apparently.
 So he decides to throw a nationwide contest to find his new wife, with Annie and the United Mothers of America head, Mrs. Christmas, helping him to decide.
 Meanwhile, Miss Hannigan escapes from prison and, hearing about this contest, disguises herself as “Charlotte O’Hara”.
 She finds a girl that looks identical to Annie and successfully sneaks into the contest.
 She kidnaps the real Annie and replaces her with the doppelg-Annie-r.
 It all leads to a climax of chasing, wrestling, and arresting.

+Annie 2: Miss Hannigan's Revenge was performed December 22, 1989 through January 20, 1990 in Washington, DC.
+While it originally planned to transfer to Broadway, but this was cancelled after negative reviews.
+As with the first musical, it was written by Charles Strouse and Martin Charnin.

 Annie Warbucks

 On Christmas morning in 1933, Child Welfare Commissioner Harriet Doyle arrives on the scene to inform Daddy Warbucks he must marry within sixty days or else the child will be returned to the orphanage.
 Daddy Warbucks' whirlwind search for a fitting bride uncovers not only a plot by Doyle and her daughter Sheila Kelly to strip him of his fortune, but also his true feelings for his long-time assistant, Grace Farrell.
 A gaggle of cute little girls seeking parents and President Franklin D. Roosevelt return to take part in the shenanigans.